jscant/TepidInvariance/README.md

 positional arguments:
   model                 Type of point cloud network to use (lietransformer or
                         lieconv)
-  train_data_root       Location of structure training *.parquets files.
+  filter                One of aromatic, hba, hbd or any. train_data_root       Location of structure training *.parquets files.
                         Receptors should be in a directory named receptors, with ligands located in their specific receptor